Germany's Angela Merkel seen shaking for third time within weeks | DW | 10.07.2019

 Her office has dismissed concerns about the chancellor's health, saying that the prior instances were due to the heat and dehydration.
 Temperatures on Wednesday in Berlin, however, were cooler.

-Merkel, who will turn 65 next Wednesday, is due to step down from her post when her term ends in 2021.
+Merkel, who will turn 65 next Wednesday, is known for her work ethic and has a reputation for outlasting other world leaders at lengthy summits.
+She is due to step down from her post when her term ends in 2021.

 rs/jm (Reuters, dpa, AP, AFP)